 - sprains and muscle aches

 Numerous studies have shown that these salts are an effective laxative and antacid for acid indigestion.
 Others have shown that they can help to regulate electrolytes in your body so that your enzymes, nerves and muscles all work as they should.

 And we already know that magnesium is absolutely critical in the proper regulation of calcium, which is so important in the conduction of electrical impulses around your body.

 Studies also link daily magnesium to a reduced the risk of developing diabetes, migraine prevention, and even preventing depression.

 So there’s a good deal of evidence for many of its potential uses.

-But where’s the evidence that Epsom salts can relieve gout pain and inflammation?
+But where’s the evidence that Epsom salt can relieve the pain and inflammation of gout?